 A must-read for foodies that want to explore the culture of Bosnia and Herzegovina through its cuisine.
+In this article, I'll tell you about some excellent restaurants for traditional food in Sarajevo.

 The people of Bosnia and Herzegovina are very proud of their cuisine.
 It was developed under many influences of continental European, Mediterranean, Oriental and Eastern cuisine, and eventually became unique not only in its taste but also in the specific ways of cooking and serving meals.